Narigo/js-workshop-weekend-es6react/README.md

 1. create index-spec.js to see if test setup is working at all
 2. exclude node_modules for faster indexing
 3. uncle bob -> clean code angucken
+4. add './node_modules/.bin' to PATH
+5. use 'babel src/index.js' to see what gets generated